allakri/ECETpREP/README.md

     *   Provide explanations for specific exam questions, using the context of the student's recent test.
     *   Politely guide the user back to their studies if they ask off-topic questions, ensuring a focused learning experience.

+7. **Engage with the Community:** A dedicated discussion forum allows students to ask questions, share knowledge, and learn collaboratively with their peers.

 ## Key Features

 -   **User Authentication:** Secure registration and login for a personalized experience using client-side session management.
--   **Personalized Dashboard:** Track progress with score history and performance charts.
+-   **Personalized Dashboard:** Track progress with score history, performance charts, and a daily learning streak.
 -   **User Profiles:** View and manage personal and academic information.
 -   **Realistic Mock Tests:** A wide range of practice exams covering all major engineering branches in the ECET syllabus.
 -   **Customizable Tests:** Ability to create custom mock tests by selecting specific subjects.
 -   **Timed Exam Environment:** A built-in timer to help students practice time management skills.
--   **Personalized AI Feedback:** Get instant, actionable insights on your performance to focus your study efforts.
+-   **Emotion-Aware AI Feedback:** Get instant, actionable insights on your performance with a supportive tone that adapts to your progress.
 -   **24/7 AI Doubt Clarification:** An intelligent chat agent to help you understand complex concepts anytime.
+-   **Community Discussion Forum:** A space for students to collaborate, ask questions, and support each other.
 -   **Clean, Responsive UI:** A modern and intuitive user interface built with Next.js, ShadCN UI, and Tailwind CSS.

 ## Tech Stack